 With breathtaking views overlooking Portland, this clients unused sleeping porch was the perfect space to transform into a luxurious at home spa.
 In addition, two half baths were redesigned to further compliment this beautiful home.

-Balance between dark and light are the cornerstone of this master suite renovation.
+Balance between dark and light are the cornerstones of this master suite renovation.
 Floor-to-ceiling Statuario marble speaks eloquently as it meets obscure wallpaper in this main bathing area and water closet.
-Soaking in the lavish free standing tub is certain, as is the natural light flooding in from the windows.
+Soaking in the lavish free-standing tub is serene, as is the natural light flooding in from the windows.
 Separated by privacy glass door, these two spaces are tied together.

 Nch'i-Wána, the 60 foot Ocean Alexander Motor Yacht of our client, a vessel built in 1998, had no upgrades from it's original interior aesthetic.
 We redesigned some stock elements, replaced window coverings, and installed an abstract overlay to the existing mirrored wall in Master Stateroom, along with new furniture (including custom made ottomans that hide mini-bars).
 The space now offers the sophisticated and comfortable feel you find in a luxury hotel.

 Nch'i-Wána translates to "The Big River".